Talmaj/onnx2pytorch/README.md

 ## Limitations
 Known current version limitations are:
-- `batch_size > 1` requires `experimental=True` in `ConvertModel`.
+- `batch_size > 1` is now supported by default.
-BatchNorm layers use inference mode (running statistics), which is correct for most ONNX models
+BatchNorm layers use inference mode (running statistics), which is correct for ONNX models
 exported for inference.
-If your model was exported in training mode, results may differ.
 - Fine tuning and training of converted models was not tested yet, only inference.

 ## Development